 Prior to the 1994 democratic transition, the country’s physics landscape had been shaped by its apartheid regime, which invested in nuclear, materials, and space sciences, among others.
 During apartheid, the country became increasing isolated, and it used science, particularly physics, to bolster its military and to circumvent international sanctions by, for example, reducing energy dependence and developing its own electronics industry.

 But when apartheid fell, physics had to adapt.
 South Africa became the only country to have built nuclear weapons and then to have willingly dismantled them.
 The nuclear expertise and equipment were redirected into universities and other organizations.
 Facilities that used to build bombs turned to peaceful applications.
-For example, Safari-1, a 20-MW nuclear research reactor reconverted to run on low-enriched uranium, and iThemba LABS, Africa’s largest accelerator facility, now produce radioisotopes used in medicine, of which the country is one of the world’s largest producers.
+For example, Safari-1, a 20-MW nuclear research reactor reconverted to run on low-enriched uranium, now produces radioisotopes used in medicine.
+This and other facilities, like iThemba LABS, Africa’s largest accelerator, make the country one of the world’s largest producers of such isotopes.